 There must, of course, be hot chocolate.
 Devotees of the stuff have very specific opinions about what theirs requires, whether that’s whipped cream or marshmallows, melted chocolate as a base or our killer, professional-grade mix.
 Check out our Everything Hot Chocolate Guide here, and remember that cocoa sure goes nicely with its best bud, peppermint.

-So you’re not a cocoa person because you don’t know how to live or have a lactose allergy or are more of a fruit person.
+So you’re not a cocoa person: You have a lactose allergy, don’t like chocolate, or are more of a fruit person.
 OK.
 No worries.
 We have recipes for that.
-So many recipes: hot toddies and hot buttered rum; chai and cappuccino; tisanes and cider.
+So many recipes: hot toddies (including a new N/A number!) and hot buttered rum; chai and cappuccino; tisanes and cider.
 A few favorites are right this way, or you could just search here.

 5. Host a Virtual Party

-Yes, you have to have more virtual parties.
-We know, we know, and we’re pining for the real deal, too.
-But we’re not quite there yet, and we all know you have more Zoom hangs with your loved ones in your near future.
-So make them festive, friend, and take inspiration from this epic list.
+You may be having a virtual party again this year.
+We know we’ve started incorporating Zoom hangs with loved ones for more inclusive events.
+If you’ve gotta have them, make them festive, friend, and take inspiration from this epic list.
 Do the “Secret Santa” and the cookie swap, the virtual games and the movie-watching.
 Just use modern technology to make them happen.
-Dole out the hugs later, as a belated holiday present everyone will benefit from in 2021.
+Dole out the hugs later, as a belated holiday present everyone will benefit from in the new year.

 2 comments